 Please complete the following sentence.

-The avoidance of double taxation is the primary goal of tax treaties, but in practice structures have developed in which the application of the methods of avoiding double taxation in fact led to double non-taxation.
+The avoidance of double taxation is the primary goal of tax treaties.
+However, in practice structures were developed in which the application of the methods of avoiding double taxation have led to double non-taxation.

 What is the name of a specific tax treaty provision that aims at denying treaty benefits?